 The Power of Listening Book Review

-In opens in a new windowPower Listening: Mastering the Most Critical Business Skill of All, Bernard T. Ferrari details the why and the how of becoming an expert listener.
+In Power Listening: Mastering the Most Critical Business Skill of All opens in a new window, Bernard T. Ferrari details the why and the how of becoming an expert listener.

 One of the best takeaways in Power Listening is Ferrari suggestion that a major key to good listening is being able to “develop a filing system in our heads, and to ask questions that get those folders and cabinets adequately filled."